 Clint Randles is Associate Professor of Music Education at the University of South Florida School of Music and recipient of the 2015 Michael L. Mark Music Research Award for outstanding research by an early career scholar/researcher, issued by the University of Michigan.

-Randles teaches “Progressive Music Education Methods” and “Creative Performance Chamber Ensemble” at the undergraduate level, and “Philosophical and Historical Perspectives in Music Education” and "Creative Thinking in Music Teaching and Learning" at the graduate level.
-He also teaches a class for students with special needs in a community music outreach in downtown St. Petersburg, a program sponsored by VSA, the international organization for students with disabilities.
+Randles teaches “Progressive Music Education Methods” and “Creative Performance Chamber Ensemble” at the undergraduate level, and “Philosophical and Historical Perspectives in Music Education” and “Creative Thinking in Music Teaching and Learning” at the graduate level.
+He also teaches classes for students with special needs in a community music outreach sponsored by VSA, the international organization for students with disabilities and the arts.
 He currently serves as the National Research Co-Chair for the non-profit organization Little Kids Rock, and is Chair-Elect of the Creativity Special Research Interest Group of the National Association for Music Education.